tyo-nu/turtles/README.md

 `git clone https://github.com/tyo-nu/turtles`

-Then, make a virtual environment (either using venv or Conda) and do
+Then, make a virtual environment.
+If using Conda, make sure to first install pip (`conda install pip`).
+Then, do

 `pip install -r requirements.txt`